kktse/kktse.github.io/_posts/2020-01-30-static-suspension-geometry-analysis-acura-rsx.markdown

 over kit will reduce the motion ratio of the spring and increase the bending loads on the strut.

-You will notice that the motion ratios presented here are lower than typical values quoted in the community.
-We are calculating the motion ratio in consideration of the full strut and lower control arm geometry resulting in a value that is less than a simplified calculation.

 ![motion ratios](/assets/images/2020-01-30/rsx-front-view-markup.png)

 ## Conclusion

 Obtaining suspension points and analyzing its geometry is a tedious but worthwhile endeavour.
 We have already gained a lot of insight about the suspension design as it was intended from the factory.
 There is nothing